Geo-Cubed/GeoCubed-Mapper/README.md

 - The mappers support dependancy injection

 ##### 3. Add the mappers to the service collection
-This will normally be done in startup.cs or program.cs
+This will normally be done in Startup.cs or Program.cs

 ```csharp
 GeoCubed.Mapper.MapperServiceRegistration.AddMapper(serivces, Assembly.GetExecutingAssembly());